jimherefornonsense/PettingZoo_realtime_chess/readme.md

-### A PettingZoo environment of realtime chess game for RL training.
+# Realtime Chess Game Environment for Reinforcement Learning Training
-#### It's a modified version of the classic chess game framework on PettingZoo.

-This project is an infrastruture setup for the idea of Dr. Tillquist at Chico State:
+This project is a modified version of the classic chess game framework on PettingZoo, designed for use in training reinforcement learning models.
+Specifically, it is an infrastructure setup for an idea proposed by Dr. Tillquist at Chico State, which involves evolving decentralized real-time chess strategies.

-Evolving Decentralized Real-Time Chess Strategies.

-P.S.
-Still fixing a bug where sometimes the game won't end after checkmate, and it keeps going until all the pieces are captured.
+Please note that there is currently a known bug in the game where, in some instances, the game won't end after checkmate and will continue until all pieces are captured.
+We are working on fixing this issue.